awsdocs/aws-launch-wizard-user-guide/doc_source/how-launch-wizard-works.md

 Launch Wizard creates a CloudFormation stack according to your infrastructure needs\.
 You can reuse the template created by CloudFormation as a baseline for future infrastructure provisioning\.

-For deployments on Windows, Launch Wizard supports [AWS Managed Microsoft Active Directory \(AD\)](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_microsoft_ad.html)\.
-It also supports connecting to on\-premises Active Directory using [AWS Direct Connect](https://docs.aws.amazon.com/directconnect/latest/UserGuide/Welcome.html)\.
+For deployments on Windows, Launch Wizard supports [AWS Managed Microsoft Active Directory \(AD\)](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_microsoft_ad.html) and connecting to a self\-managed Active Directory environment\.

 **Topics**
 + [Implementation details \(Windows\)](#launch-wizard-implementation)